 Alexandra and Timothy Leave the Judge's Chambers.

-Judge: The Order is vacated.
+Judge: [The judge takes the bench] - The Order is vacated.
 The father can return to his home.

 Melinda's Attorney: Judge I must object.
 This is endangering my client.
 The kids . . .